JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.81
+* Bug fix for multiple support springs at a single node.
+The program was only considering the effects of one spring at the node, whichever came first in this list: DX, DY, DZ, RX, RY, RZ.
+This has been remedied.

 v0.0.80
 * Refactored/simplified analysis code.
 Much of it has been moved to a new `Analysis` file that eliminated redundant code.
 * Load combination tags have replaced `combo_type`.
 You can now use a list of tags to tag your load combinations for easier categorization.